ceifa/steamworks.js/README.md

 ## Installation

-We need to first build the application with the Steam SDK.
+We need to first build the application with the Steamworks SDK.
 So make sure you have the latest [node.js](https://nodejs.org/en/), [Rust](https://www.rust-lang.org/tools/install) and [Clang](https://rust-lang.github.io/rust-bindgen/requirements.html).
 We also need [Steam](https://store.steampowered.com/about/) installed and running.

-Download [Steamworks SDK](https://partner.steamgames.com/doc/sdk), unzip it and paste `/sdk` folder in project's root.
+Download [Steamworks SDK](https://partner.steamgames.com/doc/sdk), unzip it and paste `/sdk` folder in your project's root.
 Now set an environment variable `STEAM_SDK_LOCATION` pointing to the SDK's folder.

 Install dependencies with `npm install` and then run `npm run build:debug` to build the application.